AnShuai666/IMAGE/README.md

-This is a math library by An Shuai,Zhu Hui,Yang Fengtuo ...!
+This is a image library by An Shuai!

 Thank you for watching!